Fullen Gaels GAA: Camogie

+In 2011, the club expanded with the addition of a Camogie team.

+It is Northern England's sole senior camogie team.

-In 2011 the club expanded with the addition of a Camogie team to the club.
-They had their first entry into competitive championship in 2012 participating in the London Senior League and London Senior championship.
-They continued to compete at senior level from 2012-2014 and in 2015, following player and club re-grading, began competing in the All Britain Junior League and Championship.
-After two years competing at Junior level, Fullen Gaels came out on top as All Britain Championship winners in 2017 and progressed to Intermediate championship in the 2018 season.
-After an extraordinary year Fullen Gaels camogie achieved an unbeaten season as all Britain champions in both League and Championship.
-A historic first, the girls then travelled home to Ireland to compete in the All Ireland Junior B club semi final where they were narrowly defeated by 2 points against Clontibret of Monaghan.
-The 2019 season sees the girls progress to Senior championship, 5 years since the girls first played at this level.
+The team's first involvement in competitive championship was in 2012, participating in the London Senior League and London Senior Championship.
+The team continued to compete at senior level from 2012–2014, and – in 2015 – following player and club re-grading, began competing in the All-Britain Junior League and Championship.
+After two years competing at Junior level, Fullen Gaels won the 2017 All-Britain Championship, and progressed to the Intermediate championship for the 2018 season.
+Fullen Gaels camogie then went unbeaten for the season in both League and Championship.
+The girls then travelled home to Ireland to compete in the All-Ireland Junior B Club semi-final, losing by two points to Clontibret of Monaghan.
+The 2019 season saw the girls progress to the Senior championship, five years after the girls first played at that level.

+In 2025, Fullen Gaels achieved the unachievable, toppling 16-time champions in their semi-final, winning the senior league for the second time, and bringing home their first-ever All-Britain title.